shopwareLabs/psh/README.md

 PSH - PHP shell helper
 ====================

+PSH is intended to be a **simple** and **easy** alternative other build script solutions.

 Introduction
 ------------

-A Tool to execute shell scripts through php, including a small templating engine and environment settings.
-It can be used as an easy way to create adaptable dev-ops scripts from existing or newly written shell scripts.
-You do not have to learn a new - and in most cases much more verbose - language, but can scale your existing skills.
+You do not have to learn a new - and in most cases much more verbose - language, but can scale your existing skills on the command line

 Key Features are:

-* Extend sh scripts with variables
-* Add error handling if single lines in sh scripts fail
+* Add error handling if single statement in the sh scripts fails
+* Replace placeholders in sh scripts with variables
-* Overload variables and scripts in a environmant configuratiuon
+* Overload variables and scripts in a environment configuration

-PSH is intended to be a **simple** and **easy** alternative other build script solutions.

 Installation
 ------------

-Although you can use psh as a composer dependency, we recommend to use the *PHAR archive* instead.
+Although you can use PSH as a composer dependency, we recommend to use the *PHAR archive* instead.
 PSH only communicates through the shell with your application and therefore does not need any influence on your other project dependencies.

 ### Through composer